 If you are worried about your car, seat covers and a portable car vacuum will go a long way.
 If your dog tends to roll around in poop or heavy mud, you can carry a short hose in your car and rinse the dog off at the nearest water hookup.
 Quick-dry towels are also convenient for drying dogs off when they get wet.

 Don’t show up somewhere assuming it’s dog-friendly.
 Most national parks, for example, have strict regulations about dogs.
 Pets aren’t allowed on most trails and must be kept on short leashes in campgrounds.
 If this doesn’t sound like the kind of vacation you want to have with your dog, go somewhere else.
 The bummer is when you don’t do the research ahead of time and show up after a long day of driving only to find out your dog isn’t allowed.

-If you are dead set on a destination that isn’t dog-friendly, look on Yelp for highly rated dog boarding services near the place you are visiting.
+If you are dead set on a destination that isn’t dog-friendly, look on Yelp for highly-rated dog boarding services near the place you are visiting or find a local dog sitter on Rover.
 For example, during our ski vacation in Sun Valley, we dropped Charlie off at doggie daycare for the day while we skied, and it only cost us $20.
 We came home tired, and so did he.

 We just got back from road tripping in Yellowstone, where it was very important to abide by leash laws at the campgrounds.
 Our campground host told us that bears and elk often strolled through camp, and the last thing we wanted was Charlie loose and barking at a bear.
 The point is you should know about the local wildlife and make smart choices so your dog doesn’t end up a bear’s next meal.